-As of March 31, 2022, we had cash and cash equivalents of \$5.3 million.
+As of June 30, 2022, we had cash and cash equivalents of \$29.2 million.
 We will continue to require additional capital to continue our technology development and commercialization activities and build out our pharmacy operations to serve our growing customer base.
-Accordingly, in November 2020 and April 2022 we completed the sale of additional equity through a private placement funding, where we raised \$83.9 million, and \$40.0 million, respectively.
+Accordingly, in November 2020, April 2022, and July 2022, we completed the sale of additional equity through private placement fundings, where we raised \$83.9 million, \$40.0 million, and \$10.0 million in gross proceeds, respectively.
 Additionally, in June 2021 we entered into a term loan and borrowed \$10.0 million.
 We expect to raise additional capital to continue funding operations.
 The amount and timing of future funding requirements will depend on many factors, including the pace and results of our growth strategy and capital market conditions.
 Failure to raise capital as and when needed, on favorable terms or at all, would have a negative impact on our financial condition and our ability to develop product candidates.